Predator (fictional species): In popular culture

+In October 2023, the Rick and Morty seventh season premiere, "How Poopy Got His Poop Back," licensed a Predator from 20th Century Studios to serve as a recurring character in the animated series by Adult Swim.
+In the episode, written by Nick Rutherford and directed by Lucas Gray, Wayne "Mr. Poopybutthole" reveals he hired a "Predator P.I." to follow his ex-wife Amy, only for the group to learn that she is now dating the Predator.
+By the end of the episode, Wayne accepts the relationship, and Amy introduces the character as Gul'Karna, Clan Leader of the Skin Thieves.

 In October 2025, the Predator returned to the Call of Duty franchise with Call of Duty: Warzone and the Call of Duty: Black Ops 6 in an event called "The Haunting".
 The event featured multiple iterations of the Predator, including the original, the Feral Predator from Prey, and Dek from Badlands.